What You Need To Know About HAZMAT Freight Shipping

 HAZMAT can be segregated as either falling under “reportable quantities” or “small quantities”.

-For “small quantities”, you could have an exception or eligible for deductions in fees if the material or substances to be shipped is labeled as a HAZMAT but does not pose any actual or real threat.
+For “small quantities”, you could have an exception or be eligible for deductions in fees if the material or substances to be shipped is labeled as a HAZMAT but do not pose any actual or real threat.

 Zip Logistics has expert and certified professionals who are trained in the planning, packaging, handling, and shipping of HAZMAT.
 You can’t just trust any freight forwarder services for this.
 We have what it takes to safely move HAZMAT cargo of all hazard classes from the point of origin to its destination.
 Seriously, we got your back on this.